AR : The Superpower Your Brand Needs

 Or You can Team Up with an AR-Tech Business (Build Co-Branding Partnerships)

 This is when two brands partner up to introduce a product or expand their reach in the market and there is no better platform than AR to build new partnerships.
 Co-branding partnerships can be mutually advantageous.
 If you co-brand, not only will it help you reach out to a completely new audience and a new market but depending on your partnership level, it may also garner your brand press attention and recognition.

 You must be familiar with certain brands using partnerships and AR to create awareness.
 Snapchat filters for instance are AR-powered and many famous brands pay to advertise on the social media platform through self-sponsored filters.

 Starbucks often teams up with Snapchat to sponsor filters to create brand awareness.

 Volvo teaming up with Microsoft HoloLens to use AR to design their products is another perfect example.
-The partnership created a hype and was largely covered by Engadget, The Verge and CNET.
+The partnership created hype and was largely covered by Engadget, The Verge, and CNET.
 Who knows, you could be next.

 Should You Embrace AR?

 Should you dip your toes in the AR’s proverbial pool?
-A question you must ponder over before you make an investment.
-Use of technology has to be strategic otherwise people see it as nothing more than a gimmick.
-The answer depends on a number of factors such as cost, the size of your brand and the market.
+This a question you must ponder over before you make an investment.
+The use of technology has to be strategic otherwise people see it as nothing more than a gimmick.
+The answer depends on a number of factors such as cost, the size of your brand, and the market.

 Will it greatly benefit your brand?
 Expand your reach?
 Will your customers like it?
-The real-world behaviors must be your first consideration.
-You must also ask yourself if it’s something your audience will want to experience and share with their friends, loved ones and family.
-When used in the right manner, it propels your customers to share their experiences with your brand, products or styles with family and friends, while introducing it to potential new customers.
+Real-world behaviors must be your first consideration.
+You must also ask yourself if it’s something your audience will want to experience and share with their friends, loved ones, and family.
+When used in the right manner, it propels your customers to share their experiences with your brand, products, or styles with family and friends, while introducing it to potential new customers.